bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

    url      = env("DATABASE_URL")
 ```

-2. In `/prisma/.env`, update the value of the `DATABASE_URL` variable to match your new database connection string.
-Use this string to update the `DATABASE_URL` environment variable in the `.env` file.
+2. In `/prisma/.env`, update the value of the `DATABASE_URL` variable to match the connection string of your new database.
+Use the same string to update the `DATABASE_URL` environment variable in the `.env` file.

 3. Run the prisma migration script with the following command: